sgmurphy/wordpress-plugins/if-menu/readme.txt

 * Added - Visibility rule - Is Archive page
 * Updated - Ensure compatibility with WordPress 5.4
 * Updated - Improved compatibility with WooCommerce Membership/Subscription plugins

-= 0.15 - 2 July 2019 =
-* Updated - Texts & styles for If Menu settings page
-* Fixed - PHP error that may appear for Visibility Rules saved before If Menu v0.9